Tianxiang-C/SCI-Cream/content/authors/Wesley-R-Barnhart/_index.md

 superuser: false

 # Role/position
-role: Incoming Assistant Professor in the Department of Psychology
+role: Incoming Assistant Professor in the Department of Psychology at Suffolk University; Director of EMBRACED Lab

 # Organizations/Affiliations
 organizations: